Scarabaeus1031/NEXAH/README.md

 > NEXAH does not detect events.
 >
 > It reveals the structure that produces them.
+>
+> It does not detect collapse.
+> It detects the structure that leads to it.

 ---